add_context

 - Provide a descriptive

 collection_id.
-Uselist_context_collectionsto see existing collections and their IDs, or usecreate_context_collectionto create a new one and get its ID. - Optionally associate with a project by passing
+Uselist_context_collectionsto see existing collections and their IDs, or usecreate_context_collectionto create a new one and get its ID.
+Omit it — or pass0— to file the item at the top level of the Reference Library. - Optionally associate with a project by passing

 Use context items for: brand voice guidelines, company facts, product descriptions, audience personas, competitive intelligence.